EvgeniyUskov/RetroTechApp/README.md

 # Retro Tech

 Device history guide app.
-There goes awesome text about features of the app, what problems it solves and opportunities it provides.
-There goes awesome text about features of the app, what problems it solves and opportunities it provides.
-There goes awesome text about features of the app, what problems it solves and opportunities it provides.
+There goes text about features of the app, what problems it solves and opportunities it provides.

 ### Used frameworks
 - Alamofire